noellimx/golila/README.md

 - tally with gameplay.chain
 - first tally will register score, one row per chain (chain, round , team, score)

-[ ] Game #1244: set timer
+[x] Game #1244: set timer

 - [Moment Game End] timer runs out is triggered and game will be locked on first successful submission after gameplay end time.

 - Server: On game ends, notify client game ends

-[ ] Game #1245: Scoring
+[x] Game #1245: Scoring

 - Create table scoring
 - Client: On notify game ends, ask whats the tally

-[ ] Scoring: _Only players staying until the end can claim money_
+[x] Scoring: _Only players staying until the end can claim money_

 - transaction should occur at [Moment Game End].
 See Game #1244
 - payout for each player is total of the team.

-[ ] User Display: Credit System (navbar + emit)
+[x] User Display: Credit System (navbar + emit)

-[ ] Board.dormantPlane tear down if game is not active
+[x] Board.dormantPlane tear down if game is not active

-[ ] CSS
+[x] CSS

 - Spawn time
 - general arrangement

-[ ] Registration Page
+[x] Registration Page

 [ ] DEPLOYMENT

+[ ] Optimise settle game by storing information and call database

 ### SPRINT VIEWS

-[ ] show room name instead of room id in the active room page [ ] show room name instead of room id in the participating room [ ] joinable rooms as nice cards
+[x] show room name instead of room id in the active room page [x] show room name instead of room id in the participating room [x] joinable rooms as nice cards
-[ ] participating room staging : 1- tabular room, 2- hovering colors
-[ ] participating room playing : 1- spawning time flash, 2- coins img, 3 someone hit flash
-[ ] participating room end of round : tally
+[x] participating room staging : 1- tabular room, 2- hovering colors [x] participating room playing : 1- spawning time flash, 2- coins img, 3 someone hit flash [x] participating room end of round : tally
 [ ] ERD update
-[x] clear fields on registration request submission
-[ ] bonus points for winning team
+[x] clear fields on registration request submission [x] bonus points for winning team
-[ ] Optimise settle game by database calls

 ### Ponderings

 - How to ensure an event attaches a callback once?
+- What are the asynchronous strategies for filters and loops?
+When do I need to use them?